htdebeer/pandocomatic/README.md

 Pandocomatic automates the use of pandoc (<http://www.pandoc.org>).
 It can be used to convert one file or a whole directory (tree).

-This software is in alpha stage (version 0.0.9)
+This software is in alpha stage (version 0.0.10).
+Version 0.0.10 supports pandoc version >= 1.18.
+For lower versions of pandoc, please use pandocomatic version 0.0.9.

 Licence: GPL3